-Excludes common units held by AAP.
-The number of common units owned by AAP is, by design, equivalent to the number of outstanding PAGP Class A and Class B shares and unvested Class B units of AAP.
-PAGP Class A and Class B shareholders will vote on proposals 1, 2 and 3 directly at the PAGP Annual Meeting.
-Therefore, excluding common units held by AAP from the "pass-through" vote prevents double voting on these proposals within the overall capital structure of PAGP, AAP and PAA.
-Common units held by AAP in respect of unvested Class B units of AAP are nonvoting units until such Class B units vest and are converted to Class A units of AAP.
+Excludes common units held by Plains AAP as of the Record Date.
+The number of common units owned by Plains AAP is, by design, equivalent to the number of outstanding PAGP Class A and Class B shares.
+PAGP Class A and Class B shareholders will vote on proposals 1, 2, 3 and 4 directly at the PAGP Annual Meeting.
+Therefore, excluding common units held by Plains AAP from the "pass-through" vote prevents double voting on these proposals within the overall capital structure of PAGP, Plains AAP and PAA.
+See pages 9-11 for additional information regarding our ownership and voting structure